awsdocs/amazon-workspaces-user-guide/doc_source/manage_workspace_client.md

 # Manage Your WorkSpace from Your Client<a name="manage_workspace_client"></a>

-If you use the [Windows client ](amazon-workspaces-windows-client.md), the [macOS client ](amazon-workspaces-osx-client.md), or the [Linux client](amazon-workspaces-linux-client.md) for Amazon WorkSpaces, you can perform the following management tasks directly from your client\.
+If you use the [Windows client ](amazon-workspaces-windows-client.md), the [macOS client ](amazon-workspaces-osx-client.md), or the [Linux client](amazon-workspaces-linux-client.md) for Workspaces, you can perform the following management tasks directly from your client\.

 **Note**
-You can perform these tasks only if they are enabled by your Amazon WorkSpaces administrator\.
+You can perform these tasks only if they are enabled by your Workspaces administrator\.

 **Topics**
 + [Save Your Credentials](#client-save-credentials)